Pepperstone Spreads And Fees

 What Are Pepperstone Spreads

 Most Australian forex brokers including Pepperstone advertise their lowest spreads.
-This is the lowest a currency spread has been over time which for Pepperstone are:
+This is what the lowest a currency spread has been over time which for Pepperstone are:

 - EUR/USD = 0.0 pips